Investigators detail new timeline in Nancy Guthrie’s late-night disappearance. Here’s how the evening unfolded - Local News 8

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rebekah Riess, Alaa Elassar and Cindy Von Quednow contributed to this report.
+CNN’s Ed Lavandera, Rebekah Riess, Alaa Elassar, Elise Hammond and Cindy Von Quednow contributed to this report.